ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 {{site.data.keyword.attribute-definition-list}}

-# Security best practices for the instance metadata service
+# Security best practices for the metadata service
 {: #imd-security-best-practices}

-IBM takes data security seriously and recommends you follow these best practices to ensure the highest level of protection for your instance metadata.
+IBM takes data security seriously and recommends you follow these best practices to ensure the highest level of protection for your metadata.
 {: shortdesc}

 ## Overview